A quick introduction

 In terms of speed, CD-ROMs are read at 24x speed (so 3.6 MB/s) and DVD-ROMs are read at 4x speed (5.28 MB/s) .

-As you have seen, the networking features of this consoles weren’t standardised until later revisions, which arrived four years later after the first release.
+As you have seen, the networking features of these consoles weren’t standardised until later revisions, which arrived four years later after the first release.
 Similarly, game studios were in charge of providing the necessary infrastructure if they decided to provide online services (like multiplayer).
 In later years, Sony deployed the Dynamic Network Authentication System or ‘DNAS’, it wasn’t an online server, but an authentication system to prevent pirated games from connecting online.

-There’s quite a lot to talk about here so let’s start with the DVD reader, shall we.
+There’s quite a lot to talk about here, so let’s start with the DVD reader, shall we.

-This eventually happened in the form of modchips which lifted the region locking restrictions as well.
+This eventually happened in the form of modchips, which lifted the region locking restrictions as well.

 The PS2 stores a database file called

-C that copies strings (chain of characters) from one place to another.
+strncpy(), a function in C that copies strings (chain of characters) from one place to another.

-C, you probably guessed where I’m going.
+For people familiar with C, you probably guessed where I’m going.
 The thing is that

 strncpy() doesn’t know how long is a string, so unless it’s terminated (by placing